laravel-liberu/documentation/docs/guide/usage.md

 ## Email templates
 By default, Enso comes with a few templates for the email notifications used out of the box.
-If you need to create other templates or change the existing ones, a good starting point is to publish the existing templates, using the `php artisan vendor:publish --tag=enso-mail` artisan command.
+If you need to create other templates or change the existing ones, a good starting point is to publish the existing templates, using the `php artisan vendor:publish --tag=liberu-mail` artisan command.

-The blade templates will be published in the  `resources/views/vendor/laravel-enso` folder.
+The blade templates will be published in the  `resources/views/vendor/laravel-liberu` folder.
 You'll find the template layout and partials in the `core` folder and sub-folders.

 By default, the Mailtrap [token variable](https://documentation.mailgun.com/en/latest/user_manual.html#tracking-unsubscribes) is used for the unsubscribe link.